Memory Model

 Usually, shaders using fragment shader interlock will declare the relevant

-resources as coherent
+resources as coherent to get implicit

 per-instruction availability and